 Enchanted Tales with Belle is a fun storytelling experience that really makes you feel as though you’ve stepped into the world of Beauty and the Beast.
 It’s a show that’s part interactive, part character meet and greet, and it begins with guests entering Maurice’s workshop.
 You can see some of his past inventions, paintings of Belle as a child with her mother, and markings on the walls that used to track Belle’s height.
 I love this queue; not only do guests get to relive the film, but you also get to see a bit of Belle’s backstory.

-If you really want to feel transported to a galaxy far, far away, Star Tours is an amazing adventure that can provide that exact feeling.
+If you really want to feel transported to a galaxy far, far away, Star Tours is a fantastic adventure that can provide that exact feeling.
 As with all immersive attractions based on films, the magic begins in the queue.
-I enjoy the Star Tours queue more than any other, as there is so much to look at- robots who crack jokes in front of guests, parts and models of Starspeeders on display, and screens that show all the destinations offered at this departure bay for intergalactic travel.
+I enjoy the Star Tours queue more than any other, as there is so much to look at- robots who crack jokes in front of guests, parts, and models of Starspeeders on display, and screens that show all the destinations offered at this departure bay for intergalactic travel.

 Toy Story Land at Disney’s Hollywood Studios is a wonderful, immersive new land that really makes you feel as though you’ve shrunk down to the size of a toy.
 To heighten the experience, Toy Story Mania, one of the main attractions inside the land, lets you interact with these toys through virtual, classic midway games.
 With all the Toy Story characters guiding you, guests whirl through the attraction and use spring-action shooters to tackle 3D targets and earn points.